Karolskipolski/M122_AP23a_BitgetwalletReader_KarolKrawiec_FabianoMarino-/README.md

 We are also preparing the headers in JSON format so its readable for the server.

 ### Response
-Now in this last step we are making a response to the server and afterwards it checks if you have acces or not, if you do then it will say in the console: "Email sent successfully" and gives you an Email.
+Now in this step we are making a response to the server and afterwards it checks if you have acces or not, if you do then it will say in the console: "Email sent successfully" and gives you an Email.
 ```
 # Making the request
 response = requests.get('https://api.bitget.com' + requestPath, headers=headers)